aadi-1024/quickshare/README.md

 Not secure for now as:
 - uses http
-- the authentication can be easily bypassed, will be fixed by using a randomly generated endpoint instead of /file
+- ~~the authentication can be easily bypassed, will be fixed by using a randomly generated endpoint instead of /file~~ Fixed